mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

     prices are drawn from an uniform distribution.

     Args:
-        n (int): Number of days over which to prices are offered.
+        n (int): Number of days over which prices are offered.

     Returns:
         s (numpy.ndarray): vector of optimal strategy values.